-If you need money for an Aussie pup, it only takes a few minutes to get an offer.
+If you need Australian Shepherd financing, it only takes a few minutes to get an offer.
 Whether you have good credit or bad credit, get an offer for the money that you need fast and go get your puppy.
 There is no obligation, so get started now.

 Getting Your Australian Shepherd Financing